benduse/ejo-app/README.md

 # Polyglot Boost App

 A modern web-based app for learning Kinyarwanda, French, and Spanish through quizzes and flashcards.
 The app features instant feedback, scoring, and a beautiful, responsive UI.
-No backend required—all data is local.
+All data is stored locally in JSON and browser storage, **requiring no backend server**.

 ## Features